 There are NVRs and VMS Recording Systems, but what is best for your IP camera system?

-The video recording system is a key part of the total IP camera system.
-There are many solutions available, but what is the best one for your application?
 Most NVRs, video management software systems, or even a cloud system will provide basic video recording.
 But, if you want to support many cameras at multiple sites, you need a more advanced system.

 This article helps you determine the best recording system for your application.
 It compares simple systems that are used for a handful of cameras, to complex systems that can handle thousands of cameras at multiple sites.
 Your total system requirements will determine the best video recording system.